junxit/us-congress-bills-109/metadata.md

 - 2006-09-07 — Introduced in House
 - 2006-09-07 — Introduced in House
 - 2006-09-07 — Referred to the House Committee on International Relations.
+- 2006-09-13 — Committee Consideration and Mark-up Session Held.
+- 2006-09-13 — Ordered to be Reported Without Recommendation by Voice Vote.
+- 2006-09-27 — Placed on the House Calendar, Calendar No. 237.
+- 2006-09-27 — Reported by the Committee on International Relations.
+H. Rept.
+109-689.
+- 2006-09-27 — Reported by the Committee on International Relations.
+H. Rept.
+109-689.